You’d be hard-pressed to find many people who openly admit that they cry.

 Fortunately for you and me, it exceeds expectations with flying colors.

-There’s something about listening to this piece in the late afternoon, with the sun shining through the windows that really gives it a majestic feel.
+There’s something about listening to this piece in the late afternoon, with the sun shining through the windows that really gives it a majestic feeling.

 It evokes a sense of finality; a triumphant swan song.